Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 With this setup, Swagger will generate a UI at `/swagger` where we can interact with the API, making it much easier to manually test the endpoints and see live documentation.
 This is especially useful for early stages of development.

-## Integration vs Unit Testing:
+## Unit vs Integration Testing:

-A quick note on the difference between integration testing and unit testing.
+A quick note on the difference between unit testing and integration testing.

+- **Unit Tests**: These focus on individual components or methods, ensuring they work in isolation from the rest of the program.
+They usually focus on testing single functions with mocked services.
 - **Integration Tests**: These tests verify that different parts of the application work together as expected.
-They check the interaction between components, such as databases, services, and the HTTP request pipeline.
+They check the interaction between our components, such as databases, services, and HTTP requests.
-- **Unit Tests**: These focus on individual components or methods, ensuring they work in isolation from the rest of the system.
-They usually focus on testing single functions with mocked services.

 ## Integration Test